suryadheeshjith/Samudra/README.md

 ## Overview

-Samudra demonstrates high-fidelity reproduction of the 3D ocean temperature structure and variability from a realistic climate model (OM4) and long-term stability under realistic time-dependent forcing conditions.
-Rolling out a 100-year simulation with Samudra is 150x faster than the original model.
+Samudra reproduces the 3D ocean temperature structure and variability of the OM4 climate model with high fidelity, while also demonstrating stable long-term performance under realistic, time-varying forcing conditions.
+It achieves a significant speedup as well—rolling out a 100-year simulation is approximately 150 times faster than the original model.

 <p align="center">
   <img src="/assets/enso.gif" >